Admitted MBA Student To-Do List

 Business schools regularly report that many soon-to-be first-year students lack some basic quantitative skills.
 A quant refresh should be on your admitted MBA student To-Do List if that sounds like you.
 Review the course syllabus online and purchase textbooks in advance if you can.

 Many top MBA programs offer so-called math camps for accepted students during the summer.
 If you have any weak spots in this area, sign up so that you’re ready to hit the ground running once school starts.

 Consider a pre-MBA program

-Others participate in short, company-sponsored programs, such as the J.P.
-Morgan MBA Early Advantage Program.
-Deadlines are fast approaching, so don’t delay if this option interests you.
+Others participate in short, company-sponsored programs, such as McKinsey Early Access, BCG Unlock, and Experience Bain.
+Applications are poised to open, and deadlines come quickly, so don’t delay if this option interests you.